SandeR2012/explore-flask/chapters/configuration.md

 The private nature of the instance folder makes it a great candidate for defining keys that you don't want exposed in version control.
 These may include your app's secret key or third-party API keys.
 This is especially important if your application is open source, or might be at some point in the future.
 We usually want other uses and contributors to use their own keys.

-{ THIS COULD BE A GOOD CHANCE TO ENCODE BACKER NAMES! }
-{ IDEAL SECRET KEY? }

 \begin{codelisting}
 \label{code:instance_eg}
 \codecaption{An example of \textit{instance/config.py} with some secret variables}
 ```python
 # instance/config.py

 SECRET_KEY = 'ABCDEFG' # This is a terrible secret key!
 STRIPE_API_KEY = 'yekepirtsaton'
 SQLALCHEMY_DATABASE_URI="postgresql://username:password@localhost/databasename"